linkalls/web-archiver/archive-lite/README.md

     ```

 3.  **Run the application:**
-    (Ensure Chrome or Chromium is installed and in your PATH if you want screenshots to be captured locally).
+    (Ensure Chrome or Chromium is installed and in your PATH ).
     ```bash
     # Optional: Set environment variables
     # export ARCHIVE_DB_PATH=./my-archive-data/archive.sqlite3